spectraphilic/reflexible/doc/source/getting_started.rst

   See the :func:`read_grid <pflexible.read_grid>` function
   for information on the keyword arguments.

-Depending on how you called the :func:At this point you should now have a variable 'FD' which is again a dictionary of the FLEXPART grids.
+At this point you should now have a variable 'FD' which is again a dictionary of the FLEXPART grids.
+This 'FD' object is either available directly in your workspace, or alternatively, if you called `H.fill_backward()` it is an attribute of the header: `H.FD`.
+This is the preferred method.

 Look at the keys of the dictionary to see what information is stored.
 The actual data is keyed by tuples: (nspec, datestr) where nspec is the species number and datestr is a YYYYMMDDHHMMSS string for the grid timestep.